Jump to content

-In this blog, Wolfestone takes a deep-dive into Zara's localisation strategy and explores how is found success as a localisation leader
+In this blog, Wolfestone takes a deep dive into Zara's localisation strategy and explores how it found success as a localisation leader

 Fashion is an inherently global industry.
 From Milan to Paris to Tokyo, trends can transcend borders – and luxury international fashion brands have always been the pioneers of global fashion movements.